 - Four percent rule.
 This is a general rule of thumb for how much a retiree should withdraw.
 It means you should limit your annual withdrawals to 4 percent of your total retirement assets.
 Experts say using this formula increases the chances of not running out of money in retirement.

-- Lump sum distribution.
+- Lump-sum distribution.
 Withdrawing all of the funds accumulated inside a retirement plan.

 - Matching contributions.
 This is an employer contribution to an individual’s employer-sponsored retirement account.
 Employers often match, dollar-for-dollar, an employee’s contributions up to a specified maximum.
 For example, if you contribute 5 percent of your salary, an employer’s matching contribution would also be 5 percent of your salary.
 This would give you an annual contribution of 10 percent of your salary.

 - Qualified retirement plan.
 A retirement plan that meets the requirements of Section 401(a) of the tax code.
 That makes it eligible for certain tax benefits.
-Employers receive a tax break for the contributions to their workers’ plans.
+Employers receive a tax break for contributions to their workers’ plans.
 Individuals can reduce their taxable income by the amount they contribute to a qualified plan.
 The money inside the plan grows on a tax-deferred basis.

 - Required minimum distribution (RMD).
-A qualified plan owner must beginning withdrawing a minimum amount from the account each year, starting when they reach age 70 1/2.
+A qualified plan owner must begin withdrawing a minimum amount from the account each year, starting when they reach age 70 1/2.
 This is required by the IRS.
 The amount is determined based on the value of the qualified plan and the participant’s life expectancy.

 - Rollover.
 A tax-free transfer of funds from one qualified retirement plan to another.
-If you leave a job, you can roll over your 401(k) account to your new employer’s 401(k) or to your own private IRA.
+If you leave a job, you can rollover your 401(k) account to your new employer’s 401(k) or to your own private IRA.

 - Tax-deferred.
 An arrangement in which you pay taxes later instead of now.
 With qualified retirement plans, you get a deduction on your taxes when you contribute, but pay income taxes when you withdraw funds.